After Earnings; I Should Have Dropped Coca-Cola And Kept McDonald's... But Now It's Too Late

 Source: Ycharts

-Call it “mature markets”, call it “currency headwinds”, or call it “restructuring the company”, those are all excuses for a lack of growth.
+Call it “mature markets,” call it “currency headwinds,” or call it “restructuring the company,” those are all excuses for a lack of growth.
 However, the latest excuse makes more sense in this context.

 Both companies decided to refranchise their business.
 MCD is doing it with its restaurants and has almost completed its transformation.
 KO is refranchising its territories to bottlers where it once performed very well.
 In other words, both companies are transferring ownerships and responsibilities to local hands in the hope they will do a better job than the head office.